A better performing Vietnam workforce would see more foreign investors take an interest in coming to the country or expanding.

 A shortage of senior management staff has been the norm in Vietnam for many years, due partly to limitations in training programs.
 The huge gap between training and recruitment led to an imbalance between demand and supply.
-The weaknesses exhibited by Vietnamese workers include a lack of soft skills, according to Mr. Ha Nguyen, Associate Dean at the FPT School of Business & Technology.
-Soft skills include the ability to assess issues from the perspective of lower-level staff, the ability to think independently, and creative ability, and these are skills are not easily found in Vietnam.
+The weaknesses exhibited by Vietnam workforce education include a lack of soft skills, according to Mr. Ha Nguyen, Associate Dean at the FPT School of Business & Technology.
+Soft skills include the ability to assess issues from the perspective of lower-level staff, the ability to think independently, and creative ability, and these are skills are not easily found in Vietnam workforce sources.
 The number of CEOs participating in a course on Executive Government 4.0 at the school last year was quite small compared to the total number of managerial staff around the country.

 Difficulty in recruiting workers

-Amway Vietnam has determined that its business strategy will focus on talent retention.
+Amway Vietnam has determined that it is a business strategy will focus on talent retention.
 “We focus on internal resources, which has helped us in talent retention,” Ms. Phan Nguyen Nhat Thao, Head of Human Resources at Amway Vietnam, told VET.
 “We have also been implementing senior management development and succession planning on an annual basis within Asia-Pacific development programs.
 This helps us in defining Hi-Po (high potential) and Hi-Per (high performance) senior management and developing them to become ready to support business needs.”
-The company’s demand for senior management is growing at 15-17 per cent each year.
+The company’s demand for senior management is growing at 15-17 percent each year.

 From a consultant’s perspective, Ms. Linh said that companies should access HR information such as Salary Survey and Salary Benchmarking reports to gain up-to-date knowledge and awareness of where they are compared to the market.
-High-level staff as well as HiPo talent are always looking for companies with clear career progression.
+The high-level staff, as well as HiPo talent, are always looking for companies with clear career progression.

 A Vietnamese ICT employer recently posted recruitment criteria that included knowledge about risk management and leadership skills, which for all intents and purposes are the equal of what foreign companies insist on.
-Surging digital application requires new jobs and skills at local and international companies, and this is sure to make talent recruitment even more competitive in Vietnam.
+Surging digital application requires new jobs and skills at local and international companies, and this is sure to make talent recruitment even more competitive in Vietnam workforce sources.

 Source: Vietnam Economic Times (https://bit.ly/2KIxqDG)